7 things to watch out for when renting out

 2. Pricing and Availability

 Consider your market and consider the season.
 If you’re not sure how to start it’s always good to check out your nearby competition through online travel agents.
-Also make sure to be able to update your online presence and availability as often as needed.
+Here’s a detailed article on what prices to set.
+In any case, make sure to be able to update your online presence and availability as often as needed.
 You wouldn’t want a guest to book last minute and show up on your doorstep while you’re away for the weekend, right?

 3. Cleaning and Maintenance